Improved simulation of quantum circuits dominated by free fermionic operations: Matchgate magic states and FLO extent

 Since a key step of our simulation algorithm is based on the decomposition of tensor products of matchgate magic states from Eq.~\eqref{eqn:Yoganathan-magic-states} as superpositions of fermionic Gaussian states, we will now present some basic properties of the FLO extent, together with a calculation of the extent of $\ket{M_\theta}$.
 First, there is the easy to show \emph{sub-multiplicative} bound

-Next, using standard methods of convex optimization (also employed in Ref.~\cite{bravyi-2019}), we obtain the following result (see Appendix~\ref{app:extent} for the proof). \begin{lem}[Dual problem for the extent] For any pure state $\ket{\psi}$ of $n$ qubits, we have
+Next, using standard methods of convex optimization (also employed in Ref.~\cite{bravyi-2019}), we obtain the following result. \begin{lem}[Dual problem for the extent] For any pure state $\ket{\psi}$ of $n$ qubits, we have

 where the max is over all normalized $n$-qubit pure states $\ket{\omega}$, and

 is the fermionic linear optical \emph{fidelity}, i.e., the greatest fidelity between $\ket{\omega}$ and any fermionic Gaussian state. \end{lem} Also, by adapting the method used in proving Proposition~$2$ of Ref.~\cite{bravyi-2019}, we obtain the following lemma, the proof of which can also be found in Appendix~\ref{app:extent}. \begin{lem} If $\ket{\psi}$ is a pure state of $n$ qubits such that